DeWine era to mark shift away from volatile Kasich, Trump

 DeWine, a Catholic family man who lives on an historic farm in rural Cedarville, will be Ohio’s oldest governor at 72.
 His governorship will cap a political career that began as an assistant prosecutor in rural Ohio in the 1970s and saw election to seats in the Ohio House, U.S. House, the state lieutenant governor’s office and the U.S. Senate.

 His style isn’t the only thing that will differentiate DeWine from Kasich.
-He’s also expressed willingness to embrace some more conservative policies, including saying he will sign a heartbeat abortion ban that would be one of the most stringent restrictions on the procedure in the country.
+He’s also expressed willingness to embrace some more conservative policies.
+That includes moving in his final days as attorney general to dismiss a lawsuit challenging Ohio’s congressional districts and saying he’s willing to sign a heartbeat abortion ban that would be one of the most stringent restrictions on the procedure in the country.

 But whether supporting an abortion bill that Kasich twice vetoed means DeWine’s inauguration will mark a shift to the right for Ohio is unclear.